Wild card searches in Microsoft Access

 8?7 Matches '1817', '8a7', and 'B48 7PQ' - remember that a space counts as a character.

-a*e Matches 'Alvechurch', 'database', and even 'Mary had a little lamb' because * matches any number of characters - it doesn't matter how far apart the 'a' and the 'e' are.
+a*e Matches 'Alvechurch', 'database', and 'Mary had a little lamb' because * matches any number of characters - including one.

 8*7 Matches 'SER#83/3471a', '1817', and '87' because * matches any number of characters - including none.